Turning a Grim Diagnosis into Hope for Herself and Others

 Against great physical odds (at one point she even temporarily lost her sight), Moreno persevered and earned her doctorate on time in 2017.
 She was in the last cohort of the Claremont National Scholars in 2013, and was the first interfield graduate in the School of Community and Global Health and the Center for Information Systems and Technology.

-Today, she has drawn on her experiences with autoimmune disease to establish the Autoimmune Community Institute, a nonprofit research, advocacy, and support organization.
+Today, she has drawn on her experiences with autoimmune disease to establish the Autoimmune Community Institute, a nonprofit research, advocacy, and support organization for autoimmune health equity.
 Moreno is the organization’s founder and executive director.

 (For more, visit www.ACICommunity.org)